Having a SunSmart policy in your workplace is only the beginning of helping your people stay SunSmart, especially if they work outside.

 I’ve got brown skin, I won’t get sunburned: People of all skin colours and skin types need to be SunSmart.
 Māori and Pacific people have a much lower chance of developing melanoma, but often develop thicker (more serious) melanomas.

 I’m wearing sunscreen so I’m protected: Sunscreen’s protection is limited, especially because so many of us don’t apply it correctly.
 That’s why being SunSmart starts with wearing long sleeved, collared shirts, long trousers, a wide-brimmed hat and wraparound sunglasses.
-This is in addition to moving into as much shade as possible and using a water-resistant, broad-spectrum sunscreen of at least SPF30.
+This is in addition to moving into as much shade as possible and using a water-resistant, broad-spectrum sunscreen of at least SPF30 - for at least 50+ for outdoor workers.

 What motivates people to take action to be SunSmart?